tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 In the first terminal, running ``top``, you should now see the ``sleep`` program running.

-Now close the second terminal running the ``sleep`` command.
+Now close the second terminal, the one in which you are running the ``sleep`` command.
 Note that the ``sleep`` program disappears from the ``top`` display.
 This is because the program was interrupted by the closing of the terminal.

 Open a new terminal.
 This time we will prefix the ``sleep`` command with ``nohup``.